David-L-R/typescript-lesson/README.md

 Because it is AWESOME!

-You can avoid so many (typed) bugs! and create a code that is more readable and clear to other developers.
+- avoid bugs
+- make code clear
+- more maintainable

 Not for nothing it is falvor #1